daphnegold/k-bop-api/capstone-concept.md

 As a user you can:
 - authenticate with Spotify
 - build a playlist (get your swipe on)
+- view your playlist & listen to 30 second previews
 - save your playlist
 - modify simple user settings

 *What do?*
 SHAKE IT, shake, shake it!

-- view your results, swipe right or left to like or dislike a song, respectively
+- view your results, swipe right or left to like or dislike a song
-- swipe right and select what playlist to add a song to

 As a user you must:
 - Have an Android device 😎